History of rail transportation in the United States: Changing style of travel

-Likewise, railroads changed the style of transportation.
-For the common person in the early 1800s, transportation was often traveled by horse or stagecoach.
-The network of trails along which coaches navigated were riddled with ditches, potholes, and stones.
-This made travel fairly uncomfortable.
-Adding to injury, coaches were cramped with little leg room.
-Travel by train offered a new style.
-Locomotives proved themselves a smooth, headache free ride with plenty of room to move around.
-Some passenger trains offered meals in the spacious dining car followed by a good night sleep in the private sleeping quarters.
+Networks

 Railroad companies in the North and Midwest constructed networks that linked nearly every major city by 1860.
 In the heavily settled Corn Belt (from Ohio to Iowa), over 80 percent of farms were within 5 mi of a railway.
-A large number of short lines were built, but due to a fast developing financial system based on Wall Street and oriented to railway securities, the majority were consolidated into 20 trunk lines by 1890.
+A large number of short lines were built, but due to a fast-developing financial system based on Wall Street and oriented to railway securities, the majority were consolidated into 20 trunk lines by 1890.
 Most of these railroads made money and ones that didn't were soon bought up and incorporated in a larger system or "rationalized".
 Although the transcontinental railroads dominated the media, with the completion of the First transcontinental railroad in 1869 dramatically symbolizing the nation's unification after the divisiveness of the Civil War, most construction actually took place in the industrial Northeast and agricultural Midwest, and was designed to minimize shipping times and costs.
 The railroads in the South were repaired and expanded and then, after a lot of preparation, changed from a 5-foot gauge to standard gauge of 4 foot 8 ½ inches in two days in May 1886.

 With its extensive river system, the United States supported a large array of horse-drawn or mule-drawn barges on canals and paddle wheel steamboats on rivers that competed with railroads after 1815 until the 1870s.
-The canals and steamboats lost out because of the dramatic increases in efficiency and speed of the railroads, which could go almost anywhere year round.
+The canals and steamboats lost out because of the dramatic increases in efficiency and speed of the railroads, which could go almost anywhere year-round.
 The railroads were faster and went to many places a canal would be impractical or too expensive to build or a natural river never went.
-Railroads also had better scheduling since they often could go year round, more or less ignoring the weather.
+Railroads also had better scheduling since they often could go year-round, more or less ignoring the weather.
 Canals and river traffic were cheaper if you lived on or near a canal or river that wasn't frozen over part of the year, but only a few did.
 Long-distance transport of goods by wagon to a canal or river was slow and expensive.
 A railroad to a city made it an inland "port" that often prospered or turned a town into a city.